 Korkmaz supplied 16 points (5-9 FG, 3-7 3Pt, 3-3 FT), four assists and two rebounds across 24 minutes during Tuesday's win over Philadelphia.

 Korkmaz made his third-straight start, and produced an efficient 16 points in place of J.J.
 Reddick.
 The second-year Turkis pro has had his share of impressive moments this year, but continues to struggle with a streaky shot -- Tuesday notwithstanding.
 His splits of 38.8 percent from the field and 30.6 percent from three as well as his limited role prohibit him from being considered a viable asset in standard formats.

-Korkmaz (foot) will not need surgery to correct his injury, Keith Pompey of The Philadelphia Inquirer reports.
+Korkmaz will start Tuesday against the Wizards, Keith Pompey of The Philadelphia Inquirer reports.

 |Last 7 Games|

 | 16 || 17 |

 | 22 || 23 |